esplito/coding-notes/epicreact/react-performance/notes.md

 >`webpackPrefetch`: Tells the browser that the resource is probably needed for some navigation in the future.
 >Source: [Webpack Docs - Module Methods](https://webpack.js.org/api/module-methods/#magic-comments)

-We can use `webpackPrefetch`, which is a webpack magic comment, to make the javascript file automatically load it into the browser cache when the browser is idle.
+We can use `webpackPrefetch` (which is a webpack magic comment) to make the javascript file automatically load it into the browser cache when the browser is idle.

 More about prefetching here: https://webpack.js.org/guides/code-splitting/#prefetchingpreloading-modules